Install and Deploy - Linux

 config.yml as necessary and apply your changes by running:

-Once you've completed all previous steps, start your Bitwarden instance:
+Once you have completed all previous steps, start your Bitwarden instance:

 The first time you start Bitwarden it may take some time as it downloads all of the images from Docker Hub.